chadmf/aap_on_crc/README.md

   ![aap_login](images/login_aap.png)

 ## Add Subscription via your redhat login (if you dont have one click the request trial button at the top)

+`Note:` Some users have reported that `request subscription` takes a little time to populate, so if you don't see your trial in the next step please try again a little later.

   ![subscription](images/subscription.png)